 Now, onto the logistics.

-I’m going to be perfectly honest with you – there’s no way that you’re going to be able to make the jump from part-time to full-time freelancer unless you get some money behind you.
+I’m going to be perfectly honest with you – there’s no way that you’re going to be able to make the jump from part-time to full-time freelance writing unless you get some money behind you.

 Hear me out.